jay-g-mehta/nimo/README.md

 # NIMO
-NIMO is Nova Instance Monitoring tool.
+NIMO is Nova(Openstack project dealing with VM computes) Instance Monitoring tool.

 NIMO tracks life cycle events for every VM running on a hypervisor.
 On create, reboot events on a VM, NIMO will reconnaissance boot stages of that